PeterBengtson/Ooloi-docs/ADRs/0032-Flow-Mode.md

 ## Tradeoffs and Considerations

-**Complexity vs. Speed**: Flow Mode's implementation complexity is justified by professional speed gains.
+**Development Effort vs. Speed**: Flow Mode's development effort is justified by professional speed gains.
 The 5-10x improvement in input speed for daily users makes the development investment worthwhile.

 **Learning Curve Reality**: While lower than vim/emacs, there is still a learning period.
 However, Click Mode remains available – users can adopt Flow Mode gradually as they learn commands.